How to create your own Angular Tooltip Directive - a short tutorial

 Directives can be created via Angular CLI in the same way as components:

-ng generate component common/ui/tooltip/tooltip
+ng generate directive common/ui/tooltip/tooltip

 Mind the additional /tooltip in the path, as we want our directive to be generated in the already existing folder with a component.